idelairre/TumblrFox/README.md

 ## The idea

-+ Create new components by aggregating Tumblr features that are often over looked or have a silly implementation (indash blogs) or complicated UI (in dash post filter filter options are hidden until a search term is entered... why?) or are arbitrarily disabled (there is a perfectly functional NSFW filter that I can't otherwise figure out how to enable) into a functional component.
++ Create new components by aggregating Tumblr features that are often over looked or have a silly implementation (such as indash blogs) or complicated UI (filter options for indash blog posts are hidden until a search term is entered... why?) or are arbitrarily disabled (Tumblr has a decently functioning NSFW filter for indash blog posts, why is it disabled by default?) into a functional component.
 + Create tools, mixins, etc. to make developing Backbone components using Tumblr code easier

 ## Problems

 + Since TumblrFox makes heavy use of local storage, clearing your browser cache can wipeout TumblrFox's database!
 + Tumblr api is inconsistent when it comes to fetching follower and dashboard data (i.e., data where you have to specify offsets: https://groups.google.com/forum/#!topic/tumblr-api/aFiFJ9DB-us).
-+ Full text search is slow since it runs client-side.
-With 30,000+ records Fuse.js starts to get crashy.

 ## The future

-+ Use Firebase to store data server side and speed up initial caching (in development)
-+ Select from multiple users
 + Filter seen posts
 + Look ahead on dashboard posts/cache sessions
-+ Better dashboard tag search

 ## To do

 + Find a way to speed up caching process
-+ Thin out post model
-+ Improve file structure organization
-+ Remove event listeners where possible
-+ Remove all vestiges of Tumblr code style/weird minified code
-+ Leverage Tumblr libraries/mixins more to clean up code
++ Test everything
++ Create distributions for Firefox/Safari/etc...

 ## Relevant development posts